Information on data processing in accordance with the EU General Data Protection Regulation (DSGVO)

 There is a right to object on a case-by-case basis (Art.
 21 (I) DSGVO) for reasons arising from your particular situation and concerning data processing pursuant to Art.
 6 (I) e) and Art.
 6 (I) f) DSGVO.

-Furthermore, there is a right to object to the processing of data for advertising purposes (Art.
+Furthermore, you have the right to object to the processing of data for advertising purposes (Art.
 21 (III) DSGVO), the so-called right to object to advertising.
-You can object to the use of your data for advertising purposes at any time with effect for the future by contacting the above contact details (see point I.).
+You can object to the use of your data for advertising purposes at any time with effect for the future by contacting the above-mentioned contact details (see point I.).

-In the context of a business relationship (e.g. participation in the AgoraNatura project, other contracts), you must provide those personal data that are necessary for the establishment and implementation of a business relationship and the fulfilment of the associated contractual obligations or which we are legally obliged to collect.
-Without this data, we will usually have to refuse to conclude the contract or execute the order or will no longer be able to perform an existing contract and may have to terminate it.
+In the context of a business relationship (e.g. participation in the AgoraNatura project, other contracts), you must provide the personal data that is required for the establishment and implementation of a business relationship and the fulfilment of the associated contractual obligations or which we are legally obliged to collect.
+Without this data, we will usually have to refuse the conclusion of the contract or the execution of the order or will no longer be able to perform an existing contract and may have to terminate it.